tobermory/executive-glib/README.md

-# The Executive: A Mechanism For Multiplexing I/O and Timed Actions
+# The Executive: Multiplexing I/O and Timed Actions

 + A Problem Statement